fuchsia/js-hell/README.md

     `js-hell echo -- -Cdir`.)

  6. Elements of argv that are a single dash (`-`) are the file topic.
-    This wil be stdin, if a FILE, or just a position '-' if the argument is not "file-like".
+    This wil be stdin, if a FILE, or a literal '-' if the argument is not "file-like".
 The section on the FILE TOPIC gives the ins and outs. <!-- Q: How many of those rules are tokeniser rules and so should be here? -->